Wayside Community

 Since then, Roberts County has experienced periods of economic growth and decline.
 Today, the county's economy is still primarily based on agriculture, with cattle ranching, farming, and wind energy production being major industries.
 The county's rich history and dynamic present make it an interesting and important part of Texas' heritage.

-This timeline provides a concise overview of the key events in the history of Roberts County, Texas.
+This timeline provides a condensed summary of the historical journey of Roberts County, Texas.